pandas-dev/pandas/doc/source/getting_started/basics.rst

 Pandas and third-party libraries *extend* NumPy's type system in a few places.
 This section describes the extensions pandas has made internally.
 See :ref:`extending.extension-types` for how to write your own extension that works with pandas.
-See :ref:`ecosystem.extensions` for a list of third-party libraries that have implemented an extension.
+See `Extension data types </community/ecosystem.html#extension-data-types>`__ for a list of third-party libraries that have implemented an extension.

 The following table lists all of pandas extension types.
 See the respective documentation sections for more on each type.